AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-05/how-can-i-make-chess-a-non-zero-sum-game.md

 ---
-title: How can I make chess a non-zero sum game?
+title: How can I make chess a non-zero-sum game?
 date: 2023-05-11T23:08:00+08:00
 tags:
   - Game theory